alexpreciado94/lula.py/README.md

 Artificial Intelligence for CryptoTrading - Expert of Monero (Blessed by Sor.
 Concha) #CypherPunk

-for Orange Pi 5 Max. 🐼
+Made with LOVE for Orange Pi 5 Max. 🐼